 📝 NOTE: The example includes a line break for readability.

 rel values are possible:

-Note: Results per pages can be lower than limit even if more pages are available.
+📝 NOTE: Results per page can be lower than the limit even if more pages are available.
 This is due to rows being removed based on the current user's permissions.
-It is also possible to have empty pages for the same reason.
+It's also possible to have empty pages for the same reason.
 The

 Paging-Next header will always be present when more rows are available.